enkidevs/curriculum/python/core/working-with-strings/efficient-concatenation-with-join.md

 ---
 ## Content

-With strings being immutable in Python, there are certain advantages or disadvantages present.
+With strings being immutable in Python, there are certain advantages and disadvantages to consider.

 An advantage is represented by the fact that strings can be used directly as keys in dictionaries.
-On top of that, string copies can be shared amon multiple variable bindings.
+On top of that, string copies can be shared among multiple variable bindings.

-One disadvantage is that if you want to amend something in an existing string, then you have to create a new one.
-This leads to significant inefficiencies.
+One disadvantage is that if you want to amend any part of an existing string, you must create a new one with that change.
+This means that programs can easily lead to creation of many unnecessary strings, which is quite inefficient and can significantly increase the memory usage.

-In this insight we will present you several examples of such inefficiencies and how you can overcome them.
+Let's see a few examples of how to update strings more efficiently and prevent unnecessary memory usage.

-Let's say you would like to build a string sequentially:
+For instance, a naive approach to combining a list of strings into a single string would be to use a loop and string concatenation:
 ```python
 s = ""
 for substring in list: